CorrederaJorge/CorrederaJorge.github.io/_posts/2018-11-10-Google-Test-Tutorial.md

 <center><img src="/images/LinkFolder.png" width="300" height="200"></center>

-After that your folder test wont be able to
+After that your folder test wont be able to see the files you have included.
+In order to fix it right click on your test folder and click on "Properties" -> "C/C++ Build " -> "Settings" -> "Cross G++ Compiler" -> "Includes" -> "Includes paths (-l)" add the folder path where the files to be tested are.

+<h2> Additional settings </h2>

+Google test needs pthread to work properly.
+So add it clicking on your test library "Properties" -> "C/C++ Build " -> "Settings" -> "Cross G++ Linker" -> "Libraries" -> "Libraries (-l) " and add "pthread"

 <h2>References</h2>